Probate Q&A Series

 Key Takeaways

-• Only the court-appointed personal representative can act as landlord in a probate estate.
+• Only the court-appointed personal representative can generally act as landlord for estate property during administration.

-• Heirs or beneficiaries have no eviction rights without formal appointment.
+• Heirs or beneficiaries generally have no eviction rights without formal appointment.

 • All eviction notices and procedures must follow Chapter 42 of the North Carolina General Statutes.